aiotsystems/aiot_gateway/README.md

 dtoverlay=uart3
 ```

+In the terimal and type
+1. sudo raspi-config
+2. Select “Interfacing Options”
+3. Select “Serial”
+4. When asked “Would you like a login shell to be accessible over serial?” select no
+5. When asked “Would you like the serial port hardware to be enabled?” select yes
+6. Reboot the device

 After rebooting the Raspberry you should have the following devices in your `/dev/` folder"

-- `ttyS0` (or serial0) wich is connected to the Manager API
+- `ttyS0` (or `serial0`) which is now connected to the AIOT Manager API
-- `ttyAMA3` which is connected to the Manager CLI
+- `ttyAMA3` which is connected to the AIOT Manager CLI

-### Step 3: Download the AIOT Gateway software
+### Step 3: Download and install the AIOT Gateway software

 From your Raspberry Pi download the latest Release of the AIOT Gateway software here: https://github.com/aiotsystems/aiot_gateway
 Unzip the release in the user folder and run the following command:

 `TODO`

-### Step 4: Download and setup the supervisord - TODO
+Download and setup the supervisord - TODO

 ### Step 5: Run the software - TODO